pb82/MissMatch/README.md

   - a(n,n,n|) matches an array that is required to contain at least three numeric values, but may also contain more.

   - a(n,n,n|@r) matches the same array, but binds the rest (everything but the first three items) to the variable 'r'.

+Note that the rest of an array (if there is a rest left to be matched) will always be an array itself even if there is only one item left to match the rest to.

 API